The 5th Fuse International Conference

 - Local government, 3rd sector and PhD students

-There are one-day and two-day tickets available, and an early bird discount applies for booking from the end of March when bookings open, to mid May 2020.
+There were one-day and two-day tickets available, and an early bird discount rate.
+The early bird deadline was 06 May 2022.